ua-snap/cmip6-utils/regridding/README.md

 ##### `PROJECT_DIR`

 This should be set to the path of the `cmip6-utils` repo on the system.
-This is done for referencing scripts and constants without adding this path to the `PYTHONPATH` env var.
+This is done for referencing scripts and constants as an alternative to adding this path to the `PYTHONPATH` env var.
 E.g.:

 ```sh
 export PROJECT_DIR=/home/kmredilla/repos/cmip6-utils